I knew it was coming, David had asked to use the painting in the video.

-We were able to confirm the position on Echo Buoy in Plymouth sound.
+We were able to confirm the position on Echo Buoy in Plymouth Sound.

-It was in the same location in 1942.
+It was in the same location in 1942. as today.

 The tide graph shows the tide was ebbing, low water was at 14:00 ish.

-We needed to know because it affects the the direction the ships would be lying.
-Eddys etc may effect small craft but not warships.
+We needed to know because it affects the the direction the ships would be lying and how much of the Breakwater would be showing.

-The Admiralty buoy ‘Echo Buoy’ mentioned in relation to the convoy is the buoy nearest to Plymouth out of the 3 buoys Charlie, Delta & Echo.
-It is virtually in the middle of the sound.
+The Admiralty buoy ‘Echo Buoy’ mentioned in relation to the convoy is the buoy nearest to Plymouth out of the 3 buoys immediately North of The Breakwater Charlie, Delta & Echo.

 My own Admiralty Chart of Plymouth Sound was also useful.